erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/Additional-materials/Additional-materials-en.md

 > [!Warning]
 > Unpowered USB devices will stop working

-Run [restore_default_usb.reg](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/USBHost/restore_default_usb.reg), then restart the tablet.

-To re-enable USB host mode, run [force_usb_host.reg](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/USBHost/force_usb_host.reg), then restart the tablet.
+Run [USB Host Control](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/USBHost/USB.Host.Mode.Control.V4.0.vbs) to enable/disable USB host mode, then restart the tablet.

 ## Disable secureboot
 > If you want to be able to update drivers without a PC